dougofi/ups-and-downs/README.md

 ## Description
-A simple react app to Increment, Decrement and Reset a number counter on display
+A simple react-redux app to Increment, Decrement and Reset a number counter on display

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).